SoiZig

 • Yoga: Everyone can access any and all branches of yoga.

-• Confer with your appropriate health care provider (doctor, chiropractor, physical therapist, etc.) regarding specific conditions, limitations, and/or concerns for practicing Hatha Yoga;
+• Confer with your appropriate health care provider (doctor, chiropractor, physical therapist, etc.) regarding specific conditions, limitations, and/or concerns for practicing Yoga;

 • Check in with your yoga teacher about any limitations, recent injuries and/or surgeries, and concerns related to the physical practices;